-- Starting_Position: If you want to specify the starting index position, Please specify the index value here.
+- Starting_Position: If you want to specify the starting index position for the Python string endswith function, please specify the index value here.

 Python endswith method Example

-The following set of examples help you understand the endswith Function.
+The following set of Python examples helps you understand the string endswith Function.
 First, we declared a sample text.
 Next, Str2 checks whether the string Str1 ended with the term ‘Gateway’ or not and prints the output.

 It also allows us to use directly on a string literal.
 So, we used the same for Str3.